Use a condom every time you have sex

-Store your condoms in a cool, dry place and make sure they are properly lubricated with water or silicone-based lubricant.
+- Always make sure your condom is properly lubricated with water or silicone-based lubricant.
 Silicone-based lubricant is safe for any condom and while often more expensive than water-based, less lubricant is needed because it does not dry up as quickly.
 Oil-based lubricant should NOT be used with latex condoms and is not recommended for use inside the body.

 - We can’t overemphasize the importance of wearing the right size condom.
 If a condom is too large, it will feel uncomfortable for both partners and possibly slip off during intercourse.
 When a condom is too small, it may rip or tear.
 Both scenarios will not only ruin the moment, they will leave you unprotected.